Ultramann/shifu/README.md

 ## Import

 To "import" shifu you simply need to source its file path.
-If you've installed shifu to location on your path you can include the following at the top of your script.
+If you've installed shifu to location on your `PATH` you can include the following at the top of your script.

 ```sh
 . shifu || exit 1
 ```

-If you'd like not to assume that shifu is on the path, you can instead make sure shifu is in the same directory as the calling script and use the following.
+If you'd like not to assume that shifu is on the `PATH`, you can instead make sure shifu is in the same directory as the calling script and use the following.

 ```sh
 . "${0%/*}"/shifu || exit 1